DivyaBongouni/Data-Engineering-Resources/README.md

 # Data-Engineering-Resources

-This repository contains valuable resources for data engineering professionals!
+This repository contains resources of data engineering space!

 ## Resources